saucecontrol/InheritDoc/readme.md

 </member>
 ```

-Notice the `message` `param` element was excluded automatically because there was no matching parameter on the target constructor, however with a nested `<inheritdoc />` and a custom selector, we were able to extract the contents from that `param` element into a new one with a matching name.
+Notice the `message` `param` element was excluded automatically because there was no matching parameter on the target constructor, however with a nested `<inheritdoc />` and a custom selector, we were able to extract the contents from that `param` element into a new one with the correct name.

 Known Issues
 ------------